CharlyReux/evolvable-by-design-tutorial/README.md

 The documentation can be found [here](https://github.com/CharlyReux/evolvable-by-design-research/blob/master/experiments/crossover-developers-study/Pivo-documentation.md)

-In order for the library to work, we need an enhanced openApi specification file that leverages semantic annotations, that is provided in each of the backends at the `/openapi.json` endpoint.
+In order for the library to work, we need an enhanced openApi specification file that leverages semantic annotations, that is provided in each of the backends at the OPTIONS `/openapi.json` endpoint, or [here](backend/v1/data/openapi.yml) and [here](backend/v2/data/openapi.yml).

 #### Setting up Pivo in our application